 As with most ncurses applications: no. At least, it does not have this functionality built-in.
 Ncdc is designed to be used in combination with a separate terminal multiplexer or detach utility to handle this.
 Have a look at GNU screen, tmux or dtach.

 Not natively.
 However, it is possible to use this script and manually keep a port open using a cron job.
 I have no experience with this myself, though.
 I just run ncdc directly on my router. :-)

 No, ncdc uses its own configuration and hash storage directory.
 However, on popular demand I could write a conversion utility to transfer the hash data from other clients to ncdc's format.
-(Contrary to my expectations, there hasn't been much interest in such a tool ever since I wrote this FAQ entry two years ago.
+(Contrary to my expectations, there hasn't been much interest in such a tool ever since I wrote this FAQ entry many years ago.
 So I guess this isn't really a FAQ).